 If the borrower is consistently delaying payments or foresees problems repaying the loan, investors can choose to restructure the repayment terms.
 The idea behind this is to give the solar company the chance to repay instead of going straight to legal proceedings.

 Trine facilitates the loan restructure and will come up with a proposal to investors.
 Investors will then be asked to vote to approve these changes, this is called a Special Resolution.

-All investors in the loan will be contacted by email and asked to vote by written voting procedure.
-Written voting procedure simply means that investors can vote online and do not have to physically meet to vote.
+All investors in the loan will be contacted by email and asked to vote by a written voting procedure.
+The written voting procedure simply means that investors can vote online and do not have to physically meet to vote.